To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 The application should work in all browsers.
 We recommend that you use Firefox, Chrome or Internet Explorer.

-Up to three, one-year fellowship awards of $60,000 each is available for research commencing in July of the application year.
+One-year fellowship awards of $70,000 each are available for research commencing in July of the application year.
 Awards will be paid directly to the sponsoring institution.
-At least $40,000 of the grant must be dedicated to support the awardee’s salary.
+At least $55,000 of the grant must be dedicated to support the awardee’s salary.
 The remainder of the award may be used for fringe benefits and indirect costs (indirect costs may not exceed 15 percent).
 Laboratory expenses are not covered by this grant.
 Grant recipients are required to submit progress and financial reports to NYAM at the mid-point and end of the grant period.
 Failure to comply with reporting requirements may result in termination of the grant and refund of any award monies paid, and may negatively affect consideration of future applications from the grantee’s institution.

 Instructions on how to apply for NYAM's research fellowships, student grants, endowed lectures and awards are contained within the description of each program.
 Please click on your program of interest for full details.